ColoradoDemography/CensusAPI_Map_5_Year/README.md

 There are a lot of technical details that need to be explained about how this program is organized.
 See [Technical Notes](TechnicalNotes.md) for more information.

 To add more categories, add the necessary json records to the datatree and tableflavor js files

+##Modifications
+A year option has been added so that all available ACS years can be accessed inside the program.
+At the national level, only state and county data is available.